Meat Free Day brochure

 The brochure is also

 ARRCC believes that our religious values call us to consciously consider the amount of meat we eat, how much we actually need, and what the effects of our meat consumption are.
 This would, ARRCC believes, lead to a desire to eat less meat.

 In addition to being a large contribution to climate change, meat consumption connects with issues concerning global justice in relation to food, the compassionate treatment of animals, nonviolence, and health.
 All of the world religions, from their various perspectives, encourage protection of the environment, serving the needs of the poor, kindness towards animals and healthy living.
 ARRCC believes that people of faith, in their efforts to tackle climate change and create a sustainable way of living, should consider a reduction in meat consumption as part of a choice for a more ethical lifestyle.

 Eating less meat is an integral part of Living the Change, a global campaign to encourage people of faith to live out their values through ethical, climate-friendly lifestyle choices.

 Watch our video:

 |Choosing to eat less meat is easy!
 You could decide to nominate at least one Meat Free Day a week.
 You might also choose to limit yourself to a certain number of meat-based meals a week, or go completely vegetarian or vegan and cut meat or animal products out of your diet completely.
 Whatever you decide, it is important to substitute lots of nutritious, fresh food into your diet to ensure that your body is receiving everything it needs.
 ARRCC has also organised hands-on cooking workshops to show how to cook delicious and nutritious meat about ways to reduce your meat consumption.

-Eating less meat not only lowers your contribution to climate change through lowered emissions from agriculture, but it is also good for the planet more generally, good for the poor, good for animals, and good for your health.
+Eating less meat not only lowers your contribution to climate change, but it is also good for the planet more generally, good for the poor, good for animals, and good for your health.

 Meat and Religion